n-yousefi/connect-it/README.md

-## <connect-to>
+## # &lt;connect-to&gt;

-Connect everything together with SVG lines, like a graph or digraph.
-Just introduce your styled tag as a node and then specify the adjacent node.
+Connect everything together with the SVG lines, like a graph or digraph.
+Just introduce your styled tags as nodes and then specify the adjacent nodes.

 ![Directed Javascript graph](https://github.com/n-yousefi/connect-it/blob/main/samples/demo.jpg)